wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - `tracking_mode = 1` for forward cases and `tracking_mode = 2` for backward cases.
 - `tracking_selection_mode`, `tracking_fraction`, `max_tracked_sds`, and stratified bounds (`tracking_height_*`, `tracking_radius_*`) are used instead of legacy `num_selected/height_min/radius_min`.
 - `tracking_selection_mode="none"` means no additional random/stratified sampling mode is requested, while `tracking_fraction=1.0` disables any further downsampling; in the TPHT FW tutorial, that leaves only the configured height/radius window as the effective filter.
-- `tracking_id_output_basename` enables FW cumulative interest-ID output, and `tracking_id_input_basename` lets BW read that ID set back in either from a basename-expanded per-rank file or from an exact merged `.nc` handoff file.
+- `tracking_id_output_basename` enables FW cumulative interest-ID output, and `tracking_id_input_basename` lets BW read that ID set back in either from a basename-expanded per-rank `.ids` file or from an exact merged `.ids` handoff file.
 - `tracking_interest_radius_enable`, `tracking_interest_radius_threshold`, and `tracking_interest_coalescence_enable` define the TPHT interest filter, with the radius condition evaluated as `sd_r >= tracking_interest_radius_threshold`.
 - `coalescence_output_enable` controls writing `SD_coal_output_NetCDF_*`, but it is forced to `.false.` when the microphysical coalescence process is disabled.
 - `random_perturbation_amp` is the user-facing amplitude, and `sdm_noise_amp` is its internal runtime copy.